developerBlogs/developerBlogs.github.io/_posts/2021-08-29-rails_api_series-02.markdown

 Now again inside the folder `api/v1` let's create a User's controller which will inherit from the Base controller.

+So all the rules or code added in the base controller will apply to all our API's controllers globally.

 In the terminal enter this

 ```bash